Tucson DUI Attorneys

 Effective Defenses in Challenging DUI Cases in Arizona

 Because our Tucson law firm is 100% dedicated to criminal and DUI defense, and representing individuals who have been injured or had their rights violated by the state or government, we devote our efforts and resources to developing successful tactics to fight charges in the criminal justice system.
-We take on the most challenging DUI cases, including:
+Our Tucson DUI lawyers take on the most challenging DUI cases, including:

 - DUI Manslaughter & DUI Homicide — If you are accused of DUI driving (drugs or alcohol) and are involved in a fatal accident, you can be charged with negligent homicide, manslaughter, or even second-degree murder, which requires anyone convicted of that crime to serve 10-25 years in prison.